 The High Point University PA program uses the Central Application Service for Physician Assistants (CASPA).
-The founding Class of 2017 will begin studies in June of 2015.
-All applicants applying for the Founding Class of 2017 will apply online using the CASPA application.
+The Class of 2018 will begin studies in June of 2016.
+All applicants applying for the Class of 2018 will apply online using the CASPA application.

-Founding Class of 2017 (enrolling June 2015) Application Deadline and Interview Timeline
+Class of 2018 (enrolling June 2016) Application Deadline and Interview Timeline

-The admissions committee will begin reviewing applications in the early fall of 2014 and continue through December 2014.
-The final round of interviews will be conducted in January 2015.
+The admissions committee will begin reviewing applications in the early fall of 2015.
+Candidate interviews will be scheduled and completed during the fall semester.
 The High Point University PA program accepts candidates for admission on a modified-rolling basis and applicants are encouraged to apply early.

 Assessing Applicants for Interview Consideration